lbruand/freetle/README.markdown

 # Current status

-Freetle is still very alpha.
-A lot polishing is to be done before it gets production-ready but the main features are here.
-We expect a lot of improvement in the near future.
+Freetle is beta state.
+Some features are to be added.
+Debugging is in progress.

 # What does Freetle mean ?